Lutheran World Federation Nepal (LWF Nepal) is a country program

 • Dedication, Compassion

-is affiliated with the Social Welfare Council under the Ministry
+LWF Nepal is affiliated to the Social Welfare Council—an

-Paper, Periodic Plans of the Government of Nepal and Millennium
+and Periodic plans of the Government of Nepal.

-structure, finance and its programs periodically.
-Their reports
+finance and its programmes periodically, and produce reports